matbar97/A-system-for-recording-and-controlling-the-dosage-of-drugs-for-the-hospital/README.md

-**Temat:** System   ewidencjonowania   i   kontroli   dawkowania   leków   na   potrzeby szpitala.
-W celu przechowywania informacji program może korzystać z relacyjnej bazy danych (np.JavaDB w podłaczonej trybie embedded) lub pliku (sugerowane jest wykorzystanie standardowychformatów, np.
-XML lub JSON).
+**Subject:** A system for recording and controlling drug dosages for a hospital.
+To store information, the program can use a relational database (e.g. JavaDB in embedded mode) or a file (it is suggested to use standard formats, such as XML or JSON).

-**Zespol:** Mateusz Baryłka, Kamil Cywoniuk
+**Team:** Mateusz Baryłka, Kamil Cywoniuk

-**Biblioteki:** JavaFX
+**Libraries:** JavaFX

-**Uwagi dodatkowe:** Wykorzystano SceneBuilder oraz bazę SQLite.
-Uzyto rowniez dwoch plikow wykonawczych .jar ktore sa dolaczone w repozytorium
+**Additional Notes:** SceneBuilder and SQLite database were used.
+Two .jar executables have been used as well, which are attached in the repository